225 S. University Street

-Odor control is a major concern of livestock producers in the United States.
-The use of atmospheric air to dilute odors from livestock facilities by appropriate setback distances is still the most popular and cost-effective strategy to reduce odor nuisance.
-However, the determination of odor-based setbacks for livestock facilities is a difficult and complex problem with only limited supporting data in the U.S.
+Odor nuisance is a concern of livestock producers and their neighbors.
+The use of atmospheric air to dilute odors from livestock production facilities through appropriate setback distances is a cost-effective odor control strategy.
+However, the determination of such setbacks is difficult and complex.

-A simple-to-use, site-specific setback guideline was developed by Purdue University for U.S. swine production systems.
-This guideline considers facility size, orientation and shape, wind frequency, land use, topography, building design and management, manure handling characteristics, and odor abatement effectiveness.
-Odor emission factors were based in part on actual odor emission measurements in commercial buildings.
-Atmospheric dispersion models were used to enhance and validate the setback guideline.
-This interactive setback model combines features of Austrian and British setback guidelines (Schauberger and Piringer, 1997; Williams and Thompson, 1985) (click on Austrian guideline to read about it) and incorporates new features developed through our research.
-The Purdue guideline is as follows:
+A simple-to-use, site-specific odor setback model was developed by Purdue University.
+This guideline considers facility size, orientation and shape, wind frequency, land use, topography, building design and management, manure handling characteristics, and odor abatement.
+Odor emission factors were based on actual measurements and literature reported odor emission measurements at commercial livestock farms and manure production rates.
+Atmospheric dispersion models and downwind odor measurements have been utilized to enhance and validate the setback guideline.
+The Purdue Setback Model (PSM) combines features of Austrian and British setback guidelines (Schauberger and Piringer, 1997; Williams and Thompson, 1985) and incorporates new features developed through our research.
+The PSM is as follows:

 Setback distance in feet = 20 F L T V (AEE+ASS)0.5

 Williams, M.L. and N. Thompson.
 1985.
 The effects of weather on odour dispersion from livestock buildings and from fields.
 In: Odor Prevention and Control or Organic Sludge and Livestock Farming.
 Ed: V.C.
 Nielsen, J.H.
 Voorburg, and P.L'Hermite.
-Elsevier Applied Science Publishers, New York.
-Pp. 227-233.
+Elsevier, New York, pp. 227-233.